peteroupc/peteroupc.github.io/graphics.md

 - "In year X [1999 or earlier], Y% of PC users had Z million bytes of memory".
 - "In year X, Y% of home PCs were equipped with 3-D video cards".
 - A market-share-weighted average of system memory requirements of video games in year X.
-- On a market-share-weighted basis, X% of video games in year Y ran on 256-color display modes.
-- On a market-share-weighted basis, X% of video games in year Y ran on 16-color display modes.
+- On a market-share-weighted basis, X% of video games in year Y ran on [16 or 256]-color display modes.

 Statements like the following are not very useful, since they often don't relate to the actual performance of specific video games: